 It’s important to eat those vegetables!
 (Your parents were right, after all.)
-Now that you’re no longer that little kid sitting at the table, arms crossed, refusing to eat those last few brussels sprouts, you’ve figured out not only that veggies are super good for you, but they also taste pretty good, too.
+Now that you’re no longer that little kid sitting at the table, arms crossed, refusing to eat those last few Brussels sprouts, you’ve figured out that not only are veggies super good for you, but they also taste pretty good, too.
 We already know that vegetables are chock-full of minerals and nutrients that our bodies need to thrive.
 But did you know that many veggies are full of protein, too?
 What?!
 Yup, you heard it right: there are loads of vegetables with protein in 'em!

 How much protein do we need?

 In general, the recommended daily allowance is 0.8 grams of protein per kg of body weight.
 Our need for protein can fluctuate depending on circumstances, such as level of activity, age, gender, as well as pregnancy and lactation.
 Most people think of getting their daily protein from primarily meat and egg sources.
-But, the problem with a diet that has heavy emphasis on meat is that many of us end up getting way more protein than we need, and the source of that kind of protein is hard on our bodies.
+But, the problem with a diet that has a heavy emphasis on meat is that many of us end up getting way more protein than we need, and the source of that kind of protein is hard on our bodies.
 This can mean weight gain and, in some cases, health issues from too much saturated fat.

 Plant proteins for the win!

 This isn’t to say that meat needs to be ditched entirely.
-However, It is possible to get all the same amino acids you get from eating meat by digging into plant-based proteins!
+However, it is possible to get all the same amino acids you get from eating meat by digging into plant-based proteins!
 (Hooray!)
 Animal proteins come with more saturated fat and cholesterol than we need, while plant proteins come with a number of added benefits that our bodies need more of.

 Like fibre.
 Fibre is a prebiotic food for the beneficial bacteria that we can’t live without.
 Phytonutrients are another added benefit, and is sadly lacking in too many diets.
 They are plants’ natural defence mechanisms and when we consume them, it has the same effect on us.
-Further, plant proteins tend to be more alkaline than animal proteins and when our diet consists of mostly acidic foods, our body has to find an alkaline source to maintain a proper pH balance.
+Furthermore, plant proteins tend to be more alkaline than animal proteins, and when our diet consists of mostly acidic foods, our body has to find an alkaline source to maintain a proper pH balance.
 This source is calcium and it ends up getting leached from our bones, which definitely isn’t a desired side effect!